-The fact that the world is now such an interconnected place that you can practically reach out and touch just about anyone anywhere, is great; no argument there.
+The fact that the world is now such an interconnected place that you can reach out and touch just about anyone anywhere, is great; no argument there.
 From a business perspective, the world’s your oyster because you can sell your products and services from Greenland to Antarctica while sitting in front of your computer screen in downtown Albuquerque.
-Even the language barrier has been all but removed; translation apps and platforms are both mushrooming online and constantly improving.
-While an Inuit may still look at you funny if you’re trying to communicate in person via Google Translate in Greenland’s town of Tasiilaq, by and large you have the means at your disposal to communicate intelligibly with your customer base around the world, right?
+While an Inuit may still look at you funny if you’re attempting to ask for directions via Google Translate in Greenland’s town of Tasiilaq — by and large, you have the means at your disposal to communicate intelligibly with your customer base around the world, right?

 Well yes, and — maybe.

-Expanding your business by extending your reach into the four corners of the globe requires a lot more than translation apps and platforms.
+Expanding your business by extending your reach into the far corners of the globe requires a lot more than translation apps.

 As our primary means of communication, the natural human voice still rules; people like listening to real people speaking.
 It’s all part of the psychology of sale — and it’s been proved that language localization is key to impactful sales communication.
 Nothing beats a native speaker convincing a native speaker to purchase what you’re selling in their country or region.
 It’s as simple as that.

 What’s a whole lot less simple is how you set about locating the right voice actor who’s a native speaker of the language you want to market your product or service in.